Julia-5534/DF/README.md

 - How do we delay the obstacles in the beginning so you don't immediately crash?
-    - Add a function to the game screen where you have to tap once for the game to start.
+    - Add a function to the gameplay screen
-** INSERT GIFS OF GAME WITH NO TAP & GAME WITH TAP **
+    - Have to tap once on `Spacebar` for the game to start.

 - How do we implement the farts?!
     - Use the same image but in three different colors, one for each background.
     - Use pygame.transform.scale() & pygame.Surface